surveyjs/survey-creator/examples/addproperties.md

 <li><i>triggers</i> – survey triggers property has this type.</li>
 <li><i>validators</i> – question validators property has this type.</li>
 </ul>
+You are able to introduce your own type and register a new property editor for this new type.
 </p>
 <p>
 <h4>default</h4>